willemt/dogebox/protocol/one-folder-protocol.rst

  Pieces represent data chunks of *up to* 2mb in size.

 OFP uses a modified form of the Bittorrent Peer Wire Protocol to allow variable sized pieces.
 Some files can be held within a single piece, and might not take up all of the piece space.
-The Piece Log (mentioned in section 3) describes the size each piece.
+The Piece Log (mentioned in section 3) describes the size of each piece.

  Files have a one-to-many relationship with pieces.
-This relationship is specified by a piece index (unsigned 32bit integer) and piece range (unsigned 32bit integer)
+This relationship is specified by a piece index (unsigned 32bit integer) and a number of pieces (unsigned 32bit integer).
+This is known as a piece range.

 This means that files must be mapped to a contiguous range of pieces (the ordering is based off the piece index).
 For example, readme.txt could have a piece start index of 2 with a piece range of 3, ie. readme.txt is made up of pieces 2, 3, 4, 5.

- Files are assigned a piece mapping by choosing a random piece index that allows a piece range that supports the entire file's size, without overlaping with any mapped pieces.
+ Files are assigned a piece mapping by choosing a random piece index that allows a piece range that supports the entire file's size.
+The file can't have pieces that overlap with any already mapped pieces.

 The piece range is dependent on the size of the file.
 For example, you will need at least 5 pieces to represent a 10mb file.